Losing the most beautiful part of our life, our father!

 bewildered situation, we tend to reach our friends whom we ‘think’ would give

 times.
-Even when you are disastrous, negative, no one believes in you and have
+Even when you are disastrous, negative, and no one believes in you and has given up all hope!
+Even then!

 The only human being in this